MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 - Bounding spheres do not have to be rotated if the enclosed object is rotated.
 This is not true when using bounding boxes or frustums.
 This saves some coding and reduces the complexity of the implementation.
 - Bounding spheres are automatically generated for sub-meshes by the XNA Framework.
 Each mesh has a related bounding sphere, accessible with the BoundingSphere property of the ModelMesh object.

-It is time to dive back into the code and take advantage of some of these features as we implement the collision detection.
+It is time to dive back into the code and take advantage of some of these features as we implement collision detection.

 ## Adding the Bounding Sphere Model

-During development, it's incredibly useful to render your bounding spheres along with its related model.
+During development, it is incredibly useful to render your bounding spheres along with its related model.
 This makes debugging the collision detection code much easier when things don't seem to be working properly.
 FuelCell represents the bounding sphere as a spherical wire-frame model, whose radius is 1 unit.
 When rendering the bounding sphere of a model, it is easily scaled (using the radius of the model's bounding sphere) and placed by setting the bounding sphere's center to the current position of the model.

 For example, if the radius of the bounding sphere of a mesh is 4, the bounding sphere model is scaled by 4, which matches the size of the original bounding sphere.

-In order to use this technique, you need to add and initialize a spherical model with a radius of 1 unit.
+To use this technique, you need to add and initialize a spherical model with a radius of 1 unit.
 Luckily, the sphere1uR.x model is the model you need.

 1. Add the [sphere1uR.x](../FuelCell.Core/Content/Models/sphere1uR.x) and [White.png](../FuelCell.Core/Content/Models/White.png) files to the `Models` directory of the FuelCell MGCB Content project.